 This is also very apparent with social media.
 How many times do you see your Facebook ‘friends’ posting images about how great their lives are (when secretly they are staging these images)?

-To an impressionable teenager, to see everyone else living wonderful lives can be very damaging for your self confidence and self esteem.
+To an impressionable teenager, to see everyone else living wonderful lives can be very damaging to your self-confidence and self-esteem.
 When it looks like everyone else is having a great time and not you, it can make your life seem different and really hard in comparison.

-One of the problems with this situation, whether it’s the perfect-life-Facebook friends or reality TV stars, is that we start doubting ourselves.
+One of the problems with this situation, whether it’s the perfect life Facebook friends seem to have or reality TV stars, is that we start doubting ourselves.
 I’ve doubted my abilities for most of my life but I learned that comparing myself to others does not help me in any way at all.

 All this does is make you look at what you don’t have compared to someone else rather than looking at your own qualities.
-The truth of the matter is, the person that you’re comparing yourself to likely also compares themselves to someone else too.
+The truth of the matter is the person that you’re comparing yourself to likely also compares themselves to someone else.
 We’re all so guilty of it, but you can learn to look inside of yourself to focus on your own strengths and qualities.

 When you start to forget what others are doing and look at yourself more, you can start to build on yourself.
 When I was a teenager I was always looking at other people my age asking things like – ‘how does he have those shoes?
 I want them too!’

 However, once you reach your 20’s I really feel like you should start to focus on yourself and ignore any apparent successes of your friends and family.
-What works for someones life might not work for yours and vise versa.
+What works for someone’s life might not work for yours and vice versa.

 I think to make life easier, we have to appreciate the good things in life more.
 I’m talking about the small things.
 We’re here because let’s face it, our parents wanted us here, we had no manual to read that would give us a purpose.
 We really have to give ourselves a purpose.
 Even if you feel down and don’t feel like doing anything, I’m sure that there is something that makes you feel alive.
 If you’re saying no, I think that you’re not being honest with yourself, or, you just haven’t discovered it yet.